 The Facts About Women and HIVHere are some interesting facts about HIV and women:

-- Today, roughly 40 million people worldwide are living with HIV, 50 percent of which are women.
+- Today, approximately 35 million people worldwide are living with HIV, 50 percent of which are women.

 - The proportion of HIV cases that are women has tripled from about eight percent to 27 percent since 1985.

 - Young women aged 25 to 44 accounted for the majority of new HIV infections among women in 2010.

 HIV and Women - What Does it Look Like in the United States?There are some disturbing trends emerging in the United States with regard to HIV and women.
 In this time of increasing HIV infection among women, young women and women of color have been the hardest hit.

 - Women of color account for 82 percent of all new infections among women, of which 64 percent occur in African American women.